forgeofabsurdducks/quackamollie/README.rst

 - Since this package is just a bundle, it contains no documentation.
 In future release, we may add to this repository a documentation with tutorials.

-- If needed, an automatically generated version of the `quackamollie-core` documentation can be found at https://quackamollie-core-forge-of-absurd-ducks-quackamo-49d876569a9ad7.gitlab.io
+- If needed, an automatically generated version of the :code:`quackamollie-core` documentation can be found at https://quackamollie-core-forge-of-absurd-ducks-quackamo-49d876569a9ad7.gitlab.io